robinhood/faust/docs/userguide/models.rst

             value=Transfer(account_id=account_id, amount=amount),
         )

-The :pypi:`mypy` static type analyzer can now be alert you if your code is passing the wrong type of value for the ``account_id`` field, and more.
-The most compelling reason for using non-described messages would be to integrate with existing Kafka topics and systems, but if you're writing new systems in Faust the best practice would be to describe models for your message data.
+The :pypi:`mypy` static type analyzer can now alert you if your code is passing the wrong type of value for the ``account_id`` field, and more.
+The most compelling reason for using non-described messages would be to integrate with existing Kafka topics and systems, but if you're writing new systems in Faust, the best practice would be to describe models for your message data.

 Model Types